LCA-EET/Lichdom/README.md

 - I wondered the same thing about the [D&D 3.5 Lich](https://www.d20srd.org/srd/monsters/lich.htm) that only needs caster level 11 to undergo the ritual when the expected wealth by level means that characters who become Liches are likely doing it MUCH later, like level 15+.
 The truest answer is, "Adventure!"
 Remember, you don't NEED to undergo the Lichdom ritual ASAP!

 **Why require only level 12 in a casting class to become a Lich?**
 - That's inspired by the [D&D 3.5 Lich](https://www.d20srd.org/srd/monsters/lich.htm) which requires caster level 11.
-Since caster levels don't work well as prerequisites in the Infinity Engine, I rounded up to 12 since that's when full casters (Cleric, Druid/Shaman, and Sorcerer/Wizard) start to get their level 6 spell slots in the Infinity Engine games.
+Since caster levels don't work well as prerequisites in the Infinity Engine, I rounded up to 12 since that's when full casters (Cleric, Druid/Shaman, and Sorcerer/Wizard) start to get their level 6 spell slots in the Infinity Engine games by default.

 - As a solo single-classed character, reaching level 12 is probably easy in BG2, even if you start in SoA.
 Reaching it as a triple-classed character in a party of 6, depending on your mod wad and the content you do, may take you until late SoA or even ToB to reach this point.
 In short, Lichdom is meant to be attainable by characters in SoA with a variety of play styles.